Updated: May 6

-I am at my Jerusalem office in Cinema City every week and if you are ready to get proactive about your health, separate the facts from the fiction, and feel supported as you move upwards and forwards with your wellness journey, book an appointment or just call me for a free consult.
+I am at my Jerusalem office in Cinema City every week.
+If you are ready to get proactive about your health, separate the facts from the fiction, and feel supported as you move upwards and forwards with your wellness journey, book an appointment or call me for a free consultation.

 Researchers looked at the effects of relaxation response (RR) training and genomic expression involving genes that increase mitochondrial resiliency, upregulate insulin function, and increase ATP synthase production.